-Governor's Award recipients are invited to join the Fellowship Award recipients to participate in each year of the term of their Award in a "Learning Exchange," at the Bank of Canada’s head office in Ottawa.
+Governor's Award recipients are invited to join the Fellowship Award recipients to participate in each year of the term of their Award in a "Learning Exchange," a three-day event held at the Bank of Canada’s head office in Ottawa.
 During this event, the recipients:

 - present their research findings (only in first year of term)